Turkey Reshuffles Top Army Brass Amid Controversy

 The first line of the battle took place over gendarmerie forces, regarded as Turkey’s military police in rural areas.
 Disappointed by the recent purge of their allies within the gendarmerie, the media arm of secular ultra-nationalists, OdaTV, launched a media blitz to rail against the shakeup.

 The tussle has intensified since July 15, the first anniversary of the bloody coup attempt, an event that rattled Turkey, leaving 250 people dead and nearly 2,000 wounded.
-Though a year passed, the putsch still remains contested story with too many narratives, mostly discrepant and conflicting with each other.
+Though a year passed, the putsch still remains a contested story with too many narratives, mostly discrepant and conflicting with each other.

 The insurrection abysmally crumbled after the military leadership, and pro-Russian, Eurasian factions forged an alliance of convenience with President Erdogan’s government against a bulk of supposedly Gulenist and Kemalist factions.
-Who was behind the coup, who pulled the strings, who planned and executed the ill-organized attempt are salient questions that still elude satisfactory explanation.
+Who was behind the coup, who pulled the strings, who planned and executed the ill-organized attempt are salient questions that still elude a satisfactory explanation.
 And the government’s blistering attacks against alternative sources of information and crackdown on critical media do not help either.

 After a year, so many questions have gone unanswered.
 But what matters most is the fact that President Erdogan emerged as triumphant out of the failed putsch and made great strides toward his lifelong push: building an all-time powerful leadership thrived on centralization of power and leader worshipping by loyal masses.